team-abnormals/announcements/faq.md

 **Q: When will this mod update / release?**
 **A:** When it is ready, we don't give release dates because plans change.

+**Q: Can I disable X feature?**
+**A:** Check the config of the mod it comes from, typically we only provide configs for things that change vanilla features (ie. whether creepers explode).
+In the future this may change, but configs are a bit more difficult for our mods because many features tie into one another.

 ---

 # Questions regarding specific mods